• Topics

 • Participants should recognize how to retain donors using their mission and storytelling.

 Each module is delivered from 8:30am to 11:30am.
-The in-person sessions will be held at the UMKC Bloch Executive Hall, 5108 Cherry Street, Kansas City, Missouri and the virtual sessions will be held via Zoom.
+These sessions are held in-person at the UMKC Bloch Executive Hall, 5108 Cherry Street, Kansas City, Missouri.

 Cancellation and Transfer Policy: